craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

 ## Governance
 ##### Arstoviches
 The Arstoviches are a secretive fraternity of Vampires led by their progenitor in the westernmost reaches of the [[Deakred Range]].
+They value secrecy, the rules that keep them safe, and decorum.

 ##### Eastlight
 The Eastlight are a loose alliance of Vampires living in [[The Democratic Combine of Peoples]]

 ##### Freefolk Communes
 ## Culture